etflogic/etflogic.github.io/api/api.md

 | `p95` | Float | 95th Percentile Spread | 95% of spreads are equal to or tighter than this number. |

 * Spread numbers (`median_spread` and `pXX` percentile spreads) are ratios.
 For example, a returned number of 0.00091 would be formatted as 0.091% or 9.1bps.
+* Please refer to the [SEC Final Rule](https://www.sec.gov/rules/final/2019/33-10695.pdf) for the definition of the `median_spread` calculation on page 109, footnote #369.
+The ETFLogic methdology document, available upon request, provides further details and clarity on this calculation.

 #### Examples